holgerthies/continuous-machines/README.md

 This webpage contains some information on how to access the Coq development for our paper " Continuous and monotone machines".
+The formal development has been made part of incone, a Coq library for computable analysis.

 ## Installation instructions
 You should have coq (8.9.0) running with the [Coquelicot](http://coquelicot.saclay.inria.fr/) library (3.0) and from [math-comp](https://math-comp.github.io/math-comp/) (1.9.0) the packages ssreflect and algebra.